shashwat-3004/CS6910_assignment-1/README.md

 Function & Classes defined in ```train.py```

+- Generate confusion matrix plot, it has been commented out, if requried can be added

 - Activation functions & their derivatives: sigmoid, tanh, relu, identity & softmax

 - ```loss_computation```: To compute cross-entropy loss & mse loss